 Traditional glue “size” is prepared by soaking gelatin glue granules in water overnight.
 Next, it is slowly warmed in a double boiler to a temperature of about 110-130 degrees Fahrenheit.
 The formula is a 1:1 ratio of about 2 cups water to 2 tablespoons glue granules.

-I slowly add the granules to a bowl placed on a saucepan of water, stirring until it is warmed to the desired temperature and dissolved.
+I slowly add the granules to a bowl placed in a saucepan of water, stirring until it is warmed to the desired temperature and dissolved.

-Next, I remove it from the burner, let it set for a while to cool then leave it in the refrigerator overnight.
+Next, I remove it from the burner to cool, then leave it in the refrigerator overnight.

 The next day the congealed glue is heated the same way as the day before until it melts.

 The warm glue is immediately brushed on the hardboard panels and allowed to dry overnight.
 While the panels are drying, I begin the next step, which is making the gesso.